tmr08c/tmr08c.github.io/content/blog/2020/04/letter-seesaw/index.md

 ### Actionalable Suggestions

 On top of inspiring this post [@C-Saunders](https://github.com/c-saunders) read an early draft and suggested including some actionable suggestions around this topic.
-As I saw in the section above, I had resigned myself to saying "yep, this is a problem...that's all I got."
+As I wrote in the section above, I had resigned myself to saying "yep, this is a problem...that's all I got."
 However, I do agree it would be nice to have some suggestions for how to help yourself avoid going too far to one end of either of the spectrums.

 ### Timeboxing

 When sharing the feedback, Charlie mentioned the idea of setting time limits.
-[Timeboxing](https://hbr.org/2018/12/how-timeboxing-works-and-why-it-will-make-you-more-productive) is a great strategy for an individual and a team.
+[Timeboxing](https://hbr.org/2018/12/how-timeboxing-works-and-why-it-will-make-you-more-productive) is a great strategy for individuals and teams.

 At the team level, time-boxing can help reveal the ["appetite"](https://basecamp.com/shapeup/1.2-chapter-03#setting-the-appetite) the team has for some amount of work.
 How much time does the team think this is worth.
-If everyone estimates it will take two weeks to solve this problem, does that feel like too much to the team?
+If everyone estimates it will take two months to add some feature, does that feel like too much to the team?
+The appetite can be potentially be used as a proxy for how prudent you should be when coming up with solutions.
+The approach for a problem that the team is willing to spend a week on is going to be different than one that the team is willing to spend months on.

-While there are a number of potential negative consequences of deadlines, one way I've seen them provide value is in helping to force prioritization.
-If your team has decided they want to [spike](http://www.extremeprogramming.org/rules/spike.html) on a few potential options for a new feature, they may also decide they want to timebox it to a few days, let's say three.
-Having three days can help force some pragmatism.
-Rather than
+While there are potentially negative consequences of deadlines, one way I've seen them provide value is in helping to force prioritization.
+This is also mentioned in the section about appetite in [_Shape Up_](https://basecamp.com/shapeup):

+> When you have a deadline, all of a sudden you have to make decision

 ---
 Charlie suggested the idea of setting time-limits or breakpoints for yourself.
 This can be especially useful in the day-to-day balance of struggle versus solve.
 If you think a bug should take you two hours, maybe set a timer or calendar appointment.
 If you are still working after your estimated time, ask your self some questions: